 One of the great outputs of SEO is the data it creates.
 Now is the perfect time to be honing your organic data, looking at search terms, keywords and search queries on your own website to figure out where the focus of your audience is, and then to maximise these opportunities.

 Similarly, it’s a good time to review how people are accessing your website.
 Are there bottlenecks?
 Are people moving away from mobile to desktop to access your website?
 Make the most of this time by developing data-driven decisions to improve the user experience and technical aspects of your website.

 The market is always changing

-The market hasn’t changed as rapidly as it has the past few weeks for a while now.
+The market has never changed as rapidly as it has in the past few weeks for a while now.
 Unfortunately, there’s no ‘Idiot’s Guide To…’ marketing in a pandemic, and many companies will find themselves strapped for cash and scaling back.